-Fast and delicious; 30 Minute Black Bean and Tomato Soup is a perfect weeknight dinner fix!
-Loaded with flavour and protein, this soup is a great crowd-pleasing, comforting colder weather recipe!
+Fast, delicious, hearty, and filling, 30 Minute Black Bean and Tomato Soup is a perfect weeknight dinner fix!
+This soup is a great crowd-pleasing, comforting cold weather dish!

 There was a time when I didn’t like black beans.
 Well, not so much as ‘didn’t like.’
 It was more along the lines of, “Ew!
 Black beans!?
 I’m not eating that!”
-You wouldn’t know it now, but I used to be a very picky eater, and not just as a child, but well into my adult years.
+You wouldn’t know it now, but I was a very picky eater, and not just as a child, but well into my adult years.

 If I thought something looked kinda funny, or had a weird name, it was not going anywhere near my lips.
-I still feel that way about a lot of foods, but slowly, I’m overcoming my fear of differently named/looking food.
+I still feel that way about a lot of foods, but slowly, I’ve overcome my fear of differently named/looking food.

 I’m glad I got past my distaste for black beans.
 After meeting the vegetarian, black beans became such an integral part of our diet.
 To be completely honest with you, there’s not many weeks that go by where a can of black beans is not present in a recipe or as a salad topping.

 We will add black beans to burritos, soups, stews, chilies, salads, rice dishes, casseroles, etc. And, since we all love black beans and tomatoes, why not combine the two into a wonderful soup?